MarkWarneke/markwarneke.github.io/_posts/2021-03-14-Query-Azure-Resources-Using-Python.md

 az("group list")[2] # log messages on failure
 ```

-## How it works

-The package is an easy-to-use abstraction on top of the officiale Microsoft [Azure CLI](https://github.com/Azure/azure-cli).
-The official [azure.cli.core](https://github.com/Azure/azure-cli/blob/dev/src/azure-cli-core/azure/cli/core/__init__.py) library is simply wrapped in a funciton to execute Azure CLI commands using Python3.
-The package provides a funciton `az` the is based on the class `AzCLI`.
-It exposes the function to execute `az` commands and returns the results in a structured manner.

-It has thus a similar API and usage to the shell version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), but commands can be executed within Python, leveraging Pythons full potential.
+{: .box-warning}
+Visit [pypi.org/project/az.cli/](https://pypi.org/project/az.cli/) now and install the package to try it yourself!

 ## Programmatically Setting The Azure Config

 To change the Azure context, the "session" in which you are logged in, the package relies on the stored credentials inside the `~/.azure` folder by default.
+This typically limits the context in which an automation script can execute to the saved context.
+Querying multiple tenants or with different users requires you to sign-in multiple times and switch between the contexts.

-In order to change the context a simple change to the environment variable `AZURE_CONFIG_DIR` will point to a new context.
+To change the credentials a change to the environment variable `AZURE_CONFIG_DIR` will point to a new context.
 This can easily be done in Python using the `os.enviorn` interface.

 To try this in the shell version of the Azure CLI sign in with different service principals and copy the `~/.azure` folder multiple times.
-One way to validate this functionallity is to perpend `AZURE_CONFIG_DIR` in front of an Azure CLI command.
+One way to validate this functionality is to perpend `AZURE_CONFIG_DIR` in front of an Azure CLI command.

 ```bash
 az login